Jean Bodin: Life

-Bodin was successively a friar, academic, professional lawyer, and political adviser.
+Jean Bodin was successively a friar, academic, professional lawyer, and political adviser.
 An excursion as a politician having proved a failure, he lived out his life as a provincial magistrate.

 Early life

 Bodin was born near Angers, possibly the son of a master tailor, into a modestly prosperous middle-class background.
 He received a decent education, apparently in the Carmelite monastery of Angers, where he became a novice friar.
 Some claims made about his early life remain obscure.
 There is some evidence of a visit to Geneva in 1547–48 in which he became involved in a heresy trial.
 The records of this episode, however, are murky and may refer to another person.

 Paris and Toulouse

-He obtained release from his vows in 1549 and went to Paris.
+Bodin obtained release from his vows in 1549 and went to Paris.
 He studied at the university, but also at the humanist-oriented Collège des Quatre Langues (now the Collège de France); he was for two years a student under Guillaume Prévost, a little-known magister in philosophy.
 His education was not only influenced by an orthodox Scholastic approach but was also apparently in contact with Ramist philosophy (the thought of Petrus Ramus).

 Later, in the 1550s, he studied Roman law at the University of Toulouse, under Arnaud du Ferrier, and taught there.
 His special subject at that time seems to have been comparative jurisprudence.
 Subsequently, he worked on a Latin translation of Oppian of Apamea, under the continuing patronage of Gabriel Bouvery, Bishop of Angers.
 Bodin had a plan for a school on humanist principles in Toulouse, but failed to raise local support.
 He left in 1560.